 Step 3: Soak Before You Shave

 Never ever jump right into shaving dry, coarse hair.
-Before you begin shaving, soak into a nice bath of lukewarm water for at least ten minutes to soften your skin and relax the hair follicles.
+Before you begin shaving, soak into a nice bath of lukewarm water for at least ten minutes for soft skin and relaxing the hair follicles.

 Also read: 6 Top Tips For Shaving “Down There”!